n1snt/Windows-Debloater/README.md

 ### Defaults:
 By default this script has options enabled for a normal user.
 1. Telemetry is disabled.
-2. Wi-Fi sense is diasabled.
+2. Wi-Fi sense is disabled.
-3. SmartScreen Filter is diasabled.
+3. SmartScreen Filter is disabled.
 4. Bing Search diabled in Start Menu.
-5. Location Tracking is diasabled.
+5. Location Tracking is disabled.
-6. Feedback is diasabled.
+6. Feedback is disabled.
-7. Advertising ID is diasabled.
+7. Advertising ID is disabled.
-8. Cortana is diasabled.
+8. Cortana is disabled.
 9. Restricted Windows Update P2P only to local network.
 10. Removed AutoLogger file and restrict directory.
 11. Stopped and disabled Diagnostics Tracking Service.